Accounting – 4 Things about Financial Statements Every Business Owner Should Know

 If you are not good in accounting, hire a professional

 Most entrepreneurs perceive employing an accountant or engaging an accounting firm in Singapore as an extra expense and wastage of resources.
 For this reason, they may end up preparing inaccurate and late financial statements.
 This means that they might file tax returns late, a practice which is associated penalties.
-Besides, inaccurate financial statements will give a wrong financial position of the business.
+Besides, inaccurate financial statements will give a wrong financial position of the business (Also see Types of Accounting Errors).
 Since most business decisions are based on the financial statements data, the chances are that you will make unsound decisions!

 Regardless the size or type of your business, financial statements are crucial as they reveal the performance, financial position, and the efficiency of business.